docker-flow/docker-flow-swarm-listener/README.md

 The example that follows will use the *Swarm Listener* to reconfigure the [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy) whenever a new service is created.

-I will assume that you already have a Swarm cluster set up.
+I will assume that you already have a Swarm cluster set up and that manager nodes are labeled as `manager` (e.g. `docker node update --label-add type=manager <NODE_NAME>`).

 Let's run a Proxy service.
 We'll use it as a way to demonstrate how *Swarm Listener* works.